Browse our guides or talk to our team.

 If each entity you’ve identified gets a spreadsheet, these attributes will be the columns in that spreadsheet.
 Keep in mind that it’s okay for these attributes to be null in your spreadsheet, but create a space for them if you are able to collect the data.
 A great example of this would be a customer’s birth date — not every customer would share it, but if you collect the data, you want to keep it associated with the correct customer.

 As you draw in the relationships, look for places where you want the same data to live in multiple spreadsheets.
 For example, if you assign a unique ID number to every customer, you would want that number to be an attribute in both the customer entity and the entity capturing orders at your store.
 By thinking of relationships in this way, you can identify which sets of data should define an attribute and which sets of data should reference it.

 The great thing about making an entity relationship model in Gliffy is that you can easily edit your diagram as you make changes to your database structure.
 By keeping a record of how you’ve structured your data throughout a project, you can better collaborate with teammates and communicate what you’ve learned with stakeholders.

 Ready to tackle that project?
 Get started with a free trial of Gliffy Online or check out our ERD tool in Jira or Confluence.

-For more help, here are our other resources about entity relationship models:
+For more help, here are more resources with entity relationship models and ER diagram examples:

 Try Online Confluence & Jira Apps